Devraj2010isme/BetterSaveinstance/README.md

   - Default: true
 - IgnoreSharedStrings: `boolean`
   - Prevents the value type "SharedString" from saving.
 Prevents Crashes on some executors.
-  - Default: true (except on the executors Wave, Potassium, Zenith, Seliware, Volcano, Velocity and Swift, as they are confirmed to support sharedstrings.)
+  - Default: true (except on the executors Wave, Zenith, Swift, Potassium, Volcano, Velocity, Codex, and Nihon, as they are confirmed to support sharedstrings.)
 - SharedStringOverwrite: `boolean`
   - SharedStrings can also be used for ValueTypes that aren't SharedString, this behavior is not documented anywhere but makes sense (Could create issues though, due to potential ValueType mix-up, only works on certain types which are all base64 encoded so far).
   - Reason: Allows for potential smaller file size (can also be bigger in some cases).
   - Default: false
+- IgnoreSpecialStrings: `boolean`
+  - Prevents special properties with the type "string" from being read by gethiddenproperty.
+Prevents crashes on some executors.
+  - Default: false (except on the executor Velocity)
+- IgnoreSpecialClassProperties: `boolean`
+  - Prevents special properties with the category "Class" (Properties with instance values) from being read by gethiddenproperty.
+Prevents crashes on some executors
+  - Default: false (except on the executor Velocity)
 - TreatUnionsAsParts: `boolean`
   - Converts all UnionOperations to Parts.
 Useful if your Executor isn't able to save (read) Unions, because otherwise they will be invisible.
   - Default: false (except on Solara, Xeno, and JJSploit)